cmizony/transportation-trading/dataset/README.md

 ##Quickstart

-Bash script to compile json output from csv files
+After downloading new CSV files use the bash script to process it to json format:

 ```sh
 bash ./process_raw.sh